THE HANOVER COUNTY DEMOCRATIC COMMITTEE

 ARTICLE 5 - OFFICERS AND DISTRICT CHAIRS

 Section 5.1 - Immediately following the organizational meeting, a regular meeting of the Hanover Democratic Committee shall be convened to elect the following officers for a term of two (2) years or until the officer's successor is elected: Chairperson, Outreach Vice-Chair; Fund Raising Vice-Chair; Technology Vice-Chair; Political Strategy Vice-Chair; Treasurer; Corresponding Secretary, Recording Secretary and such other and additional officers as the Chair of the Hanover Democratic Committee shall deem necessary.
-Such election shall be by secret ballot except when a candidate is unopposed.

 Section 5.2 - The Magisterial District Chairpersons shall be elected for a term to expire with the elected officers or until the Magisterial District Chairperson’s successor is elected.
 The Magisterial District Chairpersons shall elect an Organizational Vice-Chair.